Understanding how to configure each print makes printing easier. Advanced support structure options in PreForm offer greater control.

 Height Above Base

-This value indicates the minimum height of support structures - the smallest distance between the part and the base.
-The default value and Formlabs’ recommended minimum is 5.0 mm; PreForm will reject any value 2.0 mm or less.
-If this minimum support height is too small, supports on parts with large surface areas may fail or deform due to normal shrinkage.
+"Height Above Base" indicates the minimum height of support structures, or the shortest distance between the part and the base.
+The default value and the Formlabs recommended minimum is 5.0 mm, and PreForm rejects any value less than 3.5 mm.
+If the Height Above Base value is too small, supports on parts with large surface areas may fail or deform due to normal shrinkage.